Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

-The system in the public schools is not progressing and the kids are not learning much.
-We have definitely kids that they really study and do amazing things.
-But i am talking about the majority.
+The system in public schools is not progressing and the kids are not learning much.
+We have kids that they study and do amazing things.
+But I am talking about the majority.

 The kids never learn in school how to speak correct, how to eat correct, how to behave and general knowledge.

-They even told him that they will teach them a bit of History of Cyprus, can yoou beleive this?
-I finished University and i never heart what Poland is.
+They even told him that they will teach them a bit of History of Cyprus, can you believe this?
+I finished University and I never heart what Poland is.

-They are going to speech therapist and psychologist, they visit museums and farms.
+They are going to speech therapists and psychologist, they visit museums and farms.